stevegrunwell/stevegrunwell-com-legacy/wp-content/plugins/ewww-image-optimizer/readme.txt

 == Changelog ==

 = future =
-* these are possible future bugfixes and/or feature requests, if you see a feature you like here, go vote for it in the support forum
+* these are current feature requests, if you see something you like here, go vote for it in the support forum
 * full GMedia support
 * webp support
 * jpegmini server integration for cloud users
-* huge thanks to those who have done localization/translation for Dutch, Romanian, and Spanish.
-If you would like to help translate this plugin in your language, post a thread on the support forums.
+* If you would like to help translate this plugin in your language, post a thread on the support forums.
+* looking for new maintainer for Spanish translation

+= 1.9.1 =
+* fixed: escapeshellarg command breaks Windows filenames
+* fixed: newer versions of pngquant not detected
+* fixed: properly check paletted/indexed PNG files for transparency (requires GD)
+* fixed: images smaller than imsanity resize limit trigger notice
+* changed: exclude full-size from lossy optimization applies to lossy conversions too
+* changed: no more caching of cloud key verification results, since verification is 300x faster, and only called when we absolutely need it
+* added: status for pngquant on settings page when lossy optimization is enabled
+* added: Optimized/webview sizes in FlaGallery are tracked properly, and optimized during bulk operations, and manual one-time optimizations.
+* added: use nextgen2 hook for adding action link in gallery management pages

 = 1.9.0 =
 * changed: verification results for cloud optimization are still cached, but actual optimization requires pre-verification to maintain load-balancing